Pulsar4xDevs/Pulsar4x/README.md

 The IDE will have a number of errors but build the solution anyway, VS will get the packages for you.**

 ## Working with the code:
 This section is a work in progress.
-Read the pages on the wiki, or ask me questions on IRC.
+Read the pages on the [Wiki](https://github.com/Pulsar4xDevs/Pulsar4x/wiki), or ask me questions on [Gitter](https://gitter.im/Pulsar4x/Lobby#), Discord, or create an [issue](https://github.com/Pulsar4xDevs/Pulsar4x/issues).